easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 ### EasyBuild for software management

 The second component to our solution is EasyBuild.
-EasyBuild allows to give a very precise description of all the steps needed to build a package while the user needs to give very few arguments to the `eb` command to actually do the installation.
-It is also robust enough that with a proper module to configure EasyBuild, an installation done by one user on LUMI will reproduce well in the environment of another user.
+EasyBuild can give a very precise description of all the steps needed to build a package while the user needs to give very few arguments to the `eb` command to actually do the installation.
+It is also robust enough that with a proper module to configure EasyBuild, an installation done by one user on LUMI will reproduce easily in the environment of another user.
 The fact that each easyconfig file contains a very precise list of dependencies, including versions and not only the names of the dependencies, is both a curse and a blessing.
 It is a curse when we need to upgrade to a new compiler and also want to upgrade versions of certain dependencies, as a lot of easyconfig files need to be checked and edited.
 In those cases the automatic concretiser of Spack may help to get running quicker.
-But that very precise description is also a blessing when communicating with users as you can purely communicate with them through EasyBuild recipes (and possibly an easystack file, which defines a list of easyconfig files to install).
+But that very precise description is also a blessing when communicating with users as you can
+communicate with them through EasyBuild recipes (and possibly an easystack file, which defines a list of easyconfig files to install) rather than having part of the specification in command line options of the tool.
 So a user doesn't need to copy long command lines and as a support person you know exactly what EasyBuild will do, so this leaves less room for errors and difficult to solve support tickets.